alexakreizinger/styleguide/pages/all_rules.md

 ---
 layout: default
-permalink: /all/grammar/
+permalink: /all/
-title: All - Grammar
+title: All Rules
 nav_exclude: true
 search_exclude: true
 ---
+All rules for all audiences.

 # Grammar
 {% assign file = site.data.stylerules.grammar %}